 During our stay, we chose Hotel Osterport which was conveniently located next to the Osterport train station.

 Things to do

 You might be wondering what to do in Copenhagen or where to go in the city, here are some of the highlights and places we truly enjoyed.

+Depending on what you plan to visit, you might want to check out the Copenhagen Card to save some money.
 If you don’t have enough time, you might consider Hop-on, Hop-off Bus and Boat Tour to cover the main attractions.

 The Little Mermaid statue

 You have probably read Hans Christian Andersen’s fairy tale of the little mermaid becoming a human.
 The Little Mermaid statue in Copenhagen is a must see attraction.
 The sculpture is displayed on a rock by the waterside at the Langelinie promenade.

 To be honest, the statue is much smaller than expected and only 1.25 metres tall.
 Having said that, It is among the iconic statues club that symbolize cities such as the Statue of Liberty in New York.